ORNL-Fusion/MPEX-WallDYN/README.md

-# MPEX-GITR-WallDYN
+# MPEX-WallDYN
-GITR and WallDYN3D workflow
+WallDYN3D workflow

 This is a repository for the MPEX-Digital-Twin workflow.
-It contains scripts coupling the Monte Carlo Transport code (GITR) with the integrated material migration code (WallDYN3D) to simulate the transport and deposition of plasma particles onto surfaces.
+It contains scripts for the integrated material migration code (WallDYN3D) to simulate the transport and deposition of plasma particles onto surfaces.
+Particle transfer matrices needed by WallDYN3D come from solps-gitr.